Academic Regulations

 No student may accumulate more than 16 credit hours from clinic and field placement courses — including the Criminal Prosecution Field Placement Program, Elder Law Field Placement Program, Field Placement Program, Judicial Field Placement Program, Legal Aid Clinic, Medical-Legal Partnership Field Placement Program, Project for Innocence and Post-Conviction Remedies, or the Tribal Judicial Support Clinic — as part of the 90 hours of law school credit required for graduation.
 Concurrent enrollment in more than one of these clinics or field placements is permitted only with the consent of the directors of the clinics and/or field placements in which enrollment is sought.

-A student may earn a maximum of six hours of credit toward graduation through the Field Placement Program.
+A student may earn a maximum of six hours of credit toward graduation through the Field Placement Program (LAW 894).
 Field Placement hours count toward the 16-credit hour limit on field placement and clinic credit hours that may be applied to graduation.

 Students must be in good standing to enroll in a clinic or field placement course.
 This requirement may be waived by the Associate Dean for Academic and Student Affairs only in exceptional circumstances.